-Holographic RG flows
+Holographic RG flows and black holes

 Renormalization group (RG) flows describe how to interpolate between theories which are "effective" at particular scales.
 In the space of theories, RG flows are often said to "start" at some high-energy scale-invariant fixed point (an ultraviolet CFT) and "flow" to some low-energy scale-invariant fixed point (an infrared CFT).
 They are thus thought of as curves parameterized by some energy cutoff scale.